 - Sketchy, inconsistent customer support.
 Cloud services providers can be difficult to reach or slow to respond to technical issues or cost concerns.
 As a result, many organizations contract with a third-party cloud management and support partner.

 - Cloud-specific skills.
-Most internal IT organizations do not possess the cloud design and operations expertise found on a cloud provider's payroll.
+Most internal IT organizations don't possess the cloud design and operations expertise found on a cloud provider's payroll.
 Such cloud-skilled staff can be hard to recruit and retain, as workers with those advanced skills are attractive to other organizations as well as to the cloud providers themselves.

 - Country- or industry-specific regulatory requirements.
 Organizations must plan carefully, especially when data and workloads are hosted outside one's residence or country with strict privacy laws.
-Note that a cloud provider's presence in a particular location may imply jurisdiction, and a need to comply with local regulations.
+Note that a cloud provider's presence in a particular location might imply jurisdiction, and a need to comply with local regulations.

 Weighing cloud options for your business